peteroupc/html3dutil/doc/H3DU.Math.md

 Unprojects the X and Y <i>window coordinates</i>, and a Z depth coordinate, given in a 3-element vector, using the given transformation matrix and viewport width and height.
-The X coordinates in this space increase rightward and the Y coordinates in this space increase upward or downward depending on the "yUp" parameter.
+X window coordinates increase rightward and Y window coordinates increase upward or downward depending on the "yUp" parameter.

 #### Parameters